Airship Data Processing Addendum

 9. INTERNATIONAL TRANSFERS

 9.1 Processing Locations.
-Airship stores Customer Data in the United States.
-For purposes of providing the Service, Customer Data may transfer from the originating location of Customer Data to the Service located in the United States.
-Additionally, for purposes of providing the Service including technical support, Customer Data may be accessed from locations where Airship’s Affiliates are located.
+Customer authorizes Airship and its Sub-processors to transfer Customer Data across international borders, including from the EEA to the United States.
+Airship stores Customer Data in the United States or in the European Union, based on the selection made by the Customer as specified on the applicable Order Form.
+If no location is stated on the Order Form, Airship stores Customer Data in the United States.
+For purposes of providing the Service, Customer Data may transfer from the originating location of Customer Data to the Service located in the United States or the European Union, as applicable.
+Additionally, for purposes of providing the Service including technical support, error fixes and operation purposes, Customer Data may be accessed from or relevant parts of Customer Data copied to locations where Airship’s Affiliates are located.

 10. RELATIONSHIP WITH THE AGREEMENT